EvoTest: Evolutionary Test-Time Learning for Self-Improving Agentic Systems

 These routines consist of two functions: \begin{itemize}[leftmargin=*,itemsep=0pt,parsep=0.2em,topsep=0.2em,partopsep=0.2em] \item \textbf{Memory Interaction Logic:} A set of rules governing how to query the memory ($M$).
 Before deciding on an action, this routine might check if the current game state exists in memory.
 If a match is found in the success memory, the routine can inject the proven action into the LLM's prompt as a strong suggestion (e.g., ``Hint: In this exact situation before, the action `unlock door with key` worked well.''). \item \textbf{State Abstraction Logic:} An evolvable Python function---the \textit{state extractor}---that processes the raw, verbose game history into a concise summary of progress.
 Instead of forcing the LLM to re-read the entire history, this tool parses the log for key environmental cues (e.g., the text \texttt{"The ancient scroll disintegrates, revealing a map."}) and returns a short, meaningful milestone string (e.g., \texttt{"Milestone: Found the map."}).
-This abstracted state is included in the prompt at every step, providing efficient situational awareness. \end{itemize} \end{itemize} The agent's policy in episode $e$, $\pi_{\chi^{(e)}}$, is therefore a function of the fixed LLM's behavior as modulated by this entire configuration.
+This abstracted state is included in the prompt at every step, providing efficient situational awareness. \end{itemize} \end{itemize}